 Some digital wireless phones may interfere with some hearing aids.
-In the event of such interference, you may want to consult your service provider (or call the customer service line to discuss alternatives).
+In the event of such interference, you may want to consult your service provider (or call the customer service line to discuss alternatives.)
+Optional for each phone manufacturer.

 Other Medical Devices